Academic Calendar and Credit Hours

-For all other non-academic concerns and complaints, contact the Office of Student Development.
-Procedures for the complaint resolution are available in the Office of Student Development, online in the Student Handbook at asbury.edu/complaint-policy, or email DeanofStudents@asbury.edu.
+For all other non-academic concerns and complaints, contact the Office of Student Life.
+Procedures for the complaint resolution are available in the Office of Student Life, online in the Student Handbook at asbury.edu/complaint-policy, or email DeanofStudents@asbury.edu.

 - The contact procedure for appeals should begin with the faculty or office where the issue originated.
 Use the following contact procedure for specific issues.

-- Suspension (Academic or Chapel) A student who is placed on Academic or Chapel Suspension may appeal in writing to the Vice Provost to be permitted to continue enrollment for the next semester.
-To make appeal continue with Step 2 below.
+- Suspension (Academic or Chapel) A student who is placed on Academic or Chapel Suspension may appeal in writing to the Provost to be permitted to continue enrollment for the next semester.
+To file an appeal, continue with Step 2 below.
 If permission to enroll is granted, the student’s status will be become “academic probation” and/or “chapel probation” and will include all requirements of the probationary status.

 - Major or Minor Undergraduate Requirements First meet with the academic advisor or with the department chair who supervises that major or minor.
-If still unresolved, refer the issue to the dean of the college or school where the department is housed.
-If still unresolved, refer the issue by written appeal to the Vice Provost.
+If still unresolved, refer the issue to the Dean of the College or School where the department is housed.
+If still unresolved, refer the issue by written appeal to the Provost.
 Continue with Step 2 below.

-- Chapel Record First appeal to the Chapel Attendance Office and then, if no resolution is achieved, contact the Campus Chaplain.
-If still unresolved refer the issue by written appeal to the Vice Provost.
+- Chapel Record First appeal to the Chapel Attendance Office and then, if no resolution is achieved, contact the Vice President of Student Life.
+If still unresolved refer the issue by written appeal to the Provost.
 Continue with Step 2 below.

-- Letters of appeal should be addressed to firstname.lastname@example.org Clearly state issue of concern, provide the background and timeline, and indicate the desired change or outcome.
+- Letters of appeal should be addressed to email@example.com Clearly state issue of concern, provide the background and timeline, and indicate the desired change or outcome.